Harvard-CS145/cs145-21-project7/README.md

 You are supposed to design and implement an open-ended project.
 You can choose between three directions.
 Check with us about your project ideas to make sure they’re in scope.
 Think big!

 ## Direction 1:
 We have built a data center network in the past projects.
 Now you are supposed to add a new feature to it.
 Interesting projects may become course projects for future semesters.
-One example is the [P4 Network Visualizer](https://github.com/Danieltech99/P4-Network-Visualizer).

 In general, you can look for project ideas by revisiting the key ideas discussed in lectures and pick one idea to implement.
 Here are a few suggested topics.